How Can You Spot a Great cult classic movies?

 How to Know If You Are Watching a Cult Classic Right Now

-Most people do not recognize a cult classic while watching.
-The recognition usually comes afterward, in the hours or days following the film, when the images and ideas keep returning.
+Most people do not recognize a cult classic while watching it.
+The recognition usually comes afterward — in the hours or days following the film, when the images and ideas keep returning.

-None of these signals is definitive on its own.
-But when several of them appear together, you are probably watching something that will stay with you.
+None of these alone is definitive.
+But when several appear together, you are probably watching something that will stay with you.

 Questions to Ask Yourself After the Film Ends